timocov/dts-bundle-generator/README.md

 ## Usage

 ```
-Usage: dts-bundle-generator [options] <file>
+Usage: dts-bundle-generator.js [options] <file>

 Options:
   --help                   Show help                                   [boolean]
   --out-file, -o           File name of generated d.ts                  [string]
   --verbose                Enable verbose logging     [boolean] [default: false]
   --no-check               Skip validation of generated d.ts file
                                                       [boolean] [default: false]
   --fail-on-class          Fail if generated dts contains class declaration
                                                       [boolean] [default: false]
-  --external-inlines  Array of the package names from node_modules to inline
+  --external-inlines       Array of the package names from node_modules to
-                      typings from it.
+                           inline typings from it.
-                      Used types will just be inlined into output file   [array]
+                           Used types will just be inlined into output file
-  --external-imports  Array of the package names from node_modules to import
-                      typings from it.
-                      Used types will be imported by "import { First, Second }
-                      from 'library-name';".
-                      By default all libraries will be imported (except inlined)
                                                                          [array]
+  --external-imports       Array of the package names from node_modules to
+                           import typings from it.
+                           Used types will be imported by "import { First,
+                           Second } from 'library-name';".
+                           By default all libraries will be imported (except
+                           inlined)                                      [array]
-  --external-types    Array of the package names from @types to import typings
+  --external-types         Array of the package names from @types to import
-                      from it via triple-slash reference directive.
+                           typings from it via triple-slash reference directive.
                            By default all packages are allowed and will be used
                            according their usages                        [array]
   --umd-module-name        The name of UMD module.
-If specified `export as namespace
+If specified `export as
-                      ModuleName;` will be emitted                      [string]
+                           namespace ModuleName;` will be emitted       [string]
   --project                The path to a tsconfig.json file that will be used to
                            compile files                                [string]
   --sort                   Sort output nodes          [boolean] [default: false]
+  --inline-declare-global  Enables inlining of `declare global` statements
+                           contained in files which should be inlined (all local
+                           files and packages from `--external-inlines`)
+                                                      [boolean] [default: false]
   --config                 File path to generator config file
   --version                Show version number                         [boolean]
 ```

 Examples: